Pay Traffic Ticket in New JerseyPage OverviewSUMMARY: How to Pay a New Jersey Traffic Ticket

 - You have your license plate number available.

-- You have a VISA or MasterCard (or a debit or bank card with the VISA or MasterCard logo).
+- You have a VISA or MasterCard credit or debit card.

 - You agree to pay the convenience fee (based on the fine amount).

-- Your citation doesn’t state you must appear in court.
-This information is in red on the front of your ticket, near the bottom.
+- Your NJ traffic ticket doesn't state you must appear in court.
+This information is in red on the front of your ticket (near the bottom).

-If you’re unable to pay online, read on.
+If you're unable to pay your NJ ticket online, read on.

-Pleading guilty means accumulating driving record points, but you can offset these points by completing a state-approved defensive driving course.
-You can enroll once every 5 years to have 2 points taken off your record.
+In New Jersey, pleading "guilty" means accumulating driving record points, but you can offset these points by completing a New Jersey state-approved defensive driving course.
+You can enroll once every 5 years to have 2 points taken off your NJ driving record.

-Visit Point Reduction to learn more about reducing your driving record points.
+Visit Defensive Driving to learn more about reducing your driving record points.

-- The defensive driving course you completed removed two points from your record.
+- The defensive driving course you completed removed 2 points from your record.

 We can help you order your driving record today.

-It’s likely your auto insurance provider will increase your rates for a violation.
-You’ll see this increase once it’s time to renew your policy.
+It's likely your New Jersey auto insurance provider will increase your rates after being convicted of a NJ traffic violation.
+You'll see this increase once it's time to renew your policy.

-To avoid any surprises, contact your agent and find out:
+To avoid any surprises, contact your insurance agent and find out:

 - What, if any, kind of increase you can expect.

-- Whether your provider will give you a discount for taking a defensive driving course.
+- Whether your provider will give you a discount for completing a defensive driving course.

 If you find out your rates will increase and your provider won't offer a discount, start comparing policy rates online to find a more affordable plan.Other Topics in This Section